 Just as my mother was about to speak, we saw the burning lights at the gate.
 Someone thumped heavily three times at the door, and my father went out to receive them.
 Open to me, my sister, my bride.
 Then we were all crowding into the courtyard amid the flames.
-They hoisted me onto the mule, people were loading things onto carts, children were running and screaming, and I just caught a glimpse of him, sitting very upright on a horse that looked to be covered in silver bells.
+They hoisted me onto the mule, people were loading things onto carts, children were running and screaming, and I just caught a glimpse of him, sitting very upright on a horse covered in silver bells.
 His cheeks are as a bed of spices, as sweet flowers: his lips like lilies, dropping sweet smelling myrrh.

 Who is he?
 I wondered.
 Who is he really?
 Will he be kind to me?

 We made our way down the dark streets.
 On all sides the lamps were lit, and the people were leaning out of their houses, waving and singing.
 I couldn't see much through the veil, only the glare of torches and the outlines of things in the dark.
 I held tight to the mule's harness, so tight it began to cut into my hand.

 Very soon we were at the house.
 The whole village seemed to have gathered there, but we went swiftly inside, and they shut the door behind me.
 I looked round for my mother but couldn't see her anywhere.
 I wanted to cry—Mama!—but knew I mustn't.